LiTrans/BSMD-ML/federated/README.md

 - `asset_qty`: (float) Initial assets of the node.
 Nodes can be created with a initial number of assets, for instance if a node wants to participate in the blockchain he can add some money to his account to make transactions.
 - `asset_id`: (string) Id of the asset we want to query.
 The id have the following form `asset_name#domain`, in this example the id is `fedcoin#federated`

+## Functions

-This node have some functionaties that are desribed next:
+Node have some functionaties to interact with other nodes which are are desribed next:

-# Get balance
+### Get balance
 To know the balance of the node account use:
 ```python
 functions.get_balance(iroha,network,account_id,user_private_key)